yanivam/react-world-countries-map/README.md

+# react-world-countries-map
-# react-world-countries-map `still work in progress, considered experinmental`
+`works but still considered experinmental`

 A pure react component to visualize world maps with highlighted countries.
 Simple.
 Free.
 No Registration, No access token, No back-end service.